 If you were at Learning Technologies 2020 then you’ll have seen that we launched a new product called Learning Pool Automation.
 Learning Pool Automation is Learning Pool’s learning campaign builder and it’s designed to give you unparalleled control over the delivery of your content.

 A learning campaign is a set of resources and interactions that are delivered to a user in different orders, times, combinations, and formats depending on a range of variables.

 Craig has just started a new job at a contact centre for Leslie’s Lettuce.
 As part of his onboarding, he’s completed his Talking Calmly training.
 Because he has scored 100% and has the job role ‘Zen Master of Customer Service’ we won’t send him the basic customer service training, he will be sent the advanced customer service assessment to take straight away.

-Now that looks pretty complicated when it’s written down, but it’s laid out in a very simple and intuitive interface within Waves:
+Now that looks pretty complicated when it’s written down, but it’s laid out in a very simple and intuitive interface within Learning Pool Automation:

 Sometimes learners know best.
 They know what will be relevant and useful to them and they know when it will be relevant.
 With Waves, you can give learners control over their learning.
 Let them decide in which order they want to take the content.
 Let them decide whether they’d like to be sent one long e-learning course or a selection of micro-learning courses.
 Let them decide whether they want to take their learning in a browser or in a chat application.

 Giving learners control over their own learning will make them feel more trusted, invested and empowered.
 That’s how you create a learning culture.